Sacane/Sacane/README.md

 <h1 align="center"> Sacane</h1>

-I'm just a french and very passionated developper, having a Master degree from the Gustave Eiffel University.
-Trying my best to learn more about computing science, specially about developpment.
+I'm a French developer with a strong passion for coding, holding a Master's degree from Gustave Eiffel University.
+I'm committed to expanding my knowledge in computer science, especially in development.

-I'm also a pianist, loving jazz, gospel and alternative rock.
+Additionally, I'm a pianist with a love for jazz, gospel, and alternative rock.

 <h1 align="center">About me as developper</h1>